distrinet-emu/distrinet-emu.github.io/general_environment.md

 ```

-2) Generate a ssh keypair in your Master and put the public id in ~/.ssh/authorized_keys file of master host and the worker hosts.
+2) Generate a ssh keypair in your master and put the public id in ~/.ssh/authorized_keys file of the master host and the worker hosts.

 ```
 root@master:~$ ssh-keygen